danieltapp/d-tapp-dv01-frontend-challenge/README.md

 ## Introduction 🎯

-The goal of this project was to create an app that provides an interactive table where users can view data with various filters.
-The table is enhanced by a bar graph that visualizes data based on loan grades and their corresponding balances.
+The goal of this project was to create an app that provides an interactive table where users can view data with various filters and a bar graph for visual representation.
+Given the time constraint of only being able to work on it a few hours per day, I aimed for a balance between visual appeal and practical functionality.
+While it may not be the "Dan Flashes" of data apps, it’s definitely more than just a plain old shirt. 👕📊

 ---